instantOS/instantos.github.io/youtube/installguide.md

 installation process will begin and the computer will automatically reboot.
 In case it boots into the live session again, choose "boot existing OS" and you should be ready to use instantOS.
-If you have any questions or need help with something, feel free to ask in any of the places listed in support //weiter
+If you have any questions or need help with something, feel free to ask in any of the places listed in [support](/support)